justindomke/pangolin/README.md

 ![pangolin](pangolin-logo.png)

 Pangolin's goal is to be **the world's friendliest probabilistic programming language** and to make probabilistic inference **fun**.
-It is still something of a research project.
+It is now usable, but is still something of a research project.

 ## Installation